stacktome/stacktome.github.io/docs/onboarding/step-1.md

-# Step 1 - connecting your review platform
+# Step 1 - Introduction

-Step 1 to get onboarded
+Welcome onboard, {user}

+To get started easily we prepared few steps that will guide you through the app.
+Onboarding might take 10-15 minutes depending on how many reviews and orders you have for your brand.

+Are you ready?